Somers, Wisconsin: Demographics

+Somers first appeared in the 2020 U.S. census after incorporation in 2015.

 Neighborhoods

 Berryville

 Berryville is a residential and business community located in the eastern part of the village, at the intersection of Kenosha County Highway A (7th Street) and Highway 32 (Sheridan Road).
 The community was named for the proliferation of strawberry farms in the area.
 The Berryville School was a community fixture into the 1980s, when it was demolished for new housing.
 Adjacent to the school to the south was the Mid-City Outdoor Theatre (1948-1984), one of Wisconsin's first drive-in theatres.

 Central Park

 Central Park is a residential and business community within the southeastern corner of the village.
 It is centered on the intersection of Sheridan Road (Highway 32) and Twelfth Street (Kenosha County Highway E).
 The area once was the location of the namesake Central Park, a sprawling private recreational park, baseball field, and picnic grounds that was served by a stop of the Milwaukee Electric Railway & Light Company (TMER&L) interurban line which had installed layover sidings for its rail cars waiting to reload and return picnickers to their homes.
 Central Park often hosted many annual company picnics including those of the Nash Motors Company of Kenosha.
 The Central Park picnic grounds were later sold and renamed "Minkowski's Grove", which since has been subdivided and no longer exists for public usage.